 – CBG, or cannabigerol, is a non-psychoactive cannabinoid found in hemp and cannabis plants.

-– CBG is known as the “mother cannabinoid” because it is converted into other cannabinoids like CBD and THC.
+– CBG is known as the “mother cannabinoid” as it is the precursor to other cannabinoids like CBD and THC.

-– Research suggests that CBG may have potential benefits in treating inflammation, neurodegenerative diseases, bladder dysfunction, nausea and vomiting, staphylococcal infections, mood disorders, and glaucoma.
+– Research on CBG is ongoing, but it has shown potential benefits in various areas such as inflammation, neurodegenerative diseases, bladder dysfunction, nausea and vomiting, staphylococcal infections, mood disorders, and glaucoma.

 – CBG can be consumed in the form of CBG oil or CBG flowers, with each method having its own advantages and disadvantages.

-– Further research is needed to fully understand the therapeutic potential of CBG.
+– Further research is needed to fully understand the potential benefits and effects of CBG.